The Topline

 Concessions are the political reality

-While the consumer carbon tax was good policy, Canadians hated it and the Conservatives feasted on it.
+And while the consumer carbon tax was good policy, Canadians hated it and the Conservatives feasted on it.
 Carney scrapped to save the rest of the climate agenda from going down with it.
 It’s like amputating a limb to save the rest of the body.

 It’s all a delicate balance – the political reality needs to meet the economic and environmental one.
 Carney is using the oil and gas cap negotiations as a political bargaining chip, since Alberta’s economy, and by extension, much of Canada’s, still relies heavily on the oil sands.
-Mandating a 37 per cent cut to emissions without an adequate a transition plan – which Trudeau’s target did not outline – would obliterate jobs, tank investment, and open the current government to frothy, impassioned attacks from the opposition.
-This issue could win the Conservatives the next election, especially if the economy tanks.

 Carney campaigned on a promise to stabilize the Canadian economy, while moving toward a greener one at the same time.
-Neither will happen overnight, and concessions do need to be made in order to reach the economic sovereignty the Liberals have been talking about lately.
-The pipelines and LNG projects are part of this – they’re essentially an insurance policy in the face of U.S. tariffs and its weaponization of energy trade.
-Securing export routes is a national security issue.
+Neither will happen overnight, and concessions do need to be made in order to reach the economic sovereignty the Liberals had been talking about in recent months.

 In July, Carney’s government released its roadmap for decarbonization of the oil and gas sector – a plan to “protect the planet for future generations and to enhance the short and long-term competitiveness of the industry.”
-It details measures to improve oil and gas production efficiency, control methane emissions and deploy industry-wide carbon capture technology, among other innovations.

 In other words, cleaner fossil exports today buys time to scale renewables tomorrow.